freesmartphone/freesmartphone.github.io/docs/implementations.md

 We describe only the big picture here – see the documentation for the individual projects for details.

+## Source code

+Note for packagers: The canonical source code location for all our software is at [http://sourceforge.net/projects/freesmartphone/files/sources/](http://sourceforge.net/projects/freesmartphone/files/sources/).
+For release tarballs, you don't need to have Vala installed on the build host.

 ## Tools

 To support our middleware framework, we have created a number of tools, many of those which are not freesmartphone-specific.
 Feel free to adopt them for your project.